Skip to main content

 Check consumers of logical replication slots using SQL query

-To check if logical replication slots have consumers, send an SQL query to the view pg_replication_slots:
+To check if logical replication slots have consumers, submit a SQL query to the pg_replication_slots view:

 SELECT slot_name, pg_size_pretty(pg_wal_lsn_diff(pg_current_wal_lsn(),restart_lsn)) AS replicationSlotLag,active